ASHoran/Points_On_A_Sphere/README.md

 **fullmonte**: Program written by Paul Sutcliffe with changes made by myself.
 I rewrote the code so that it is split into functions instead of one loop.
 Also changed the stopping criteria of the program.

+**0disc_12.png**: 12 points on the surface of a disc after the energy has been minimised using the genetic algorithm.

+**0disc_30.png**: 30 points on the surface of a disc after the energy has been minimised using the genetic algorithm.

+**disc_55.png**: 55 points on the surface of a disc after the energy has been minimised using the genetic algorithm.

+**20points.png**: 20 points on the surface of a sphere after the energy has been minimised using the gradient flow method.

+**Voronoi_32.png**: Voronoi plot of 32 points on the surface of a sphere after the energy has been minimised.

+**0spherepack_38.png**: Sphere packing of 38 points in a ball where one point, represented by the green sphere, has higher energy than all other points.
+Blue spheres represent points in outer ring, yellow spheres represent points in the inner ring.

+**spherepack_13.png**: Sphere packing of 13 points in a ball, centre point represented by a yellow sphere, all other points represented by blue spheres.